lightningWhite/EMFSensingStation/readme.md

 file by collecting values and then reporting averages and maximums rather than simply reporting each of the values directly reported by the tool.

+IMPORTANT: When the EMF-390 sensor is plugged into the Raspberry Pi, the EF values are extremely high.
+It's unknown why this happens when it's plugged into the Raspberry Pi.
+It doesn't report high values when just the battery is in use or when it's plugged into computers besides the Raspberry Pi.

 ### Board Assembly Notes

 Remember to turn off the Pi before taking off or putting on the Pi HAT board.